Ministerial Intervention Visa: Your Final Shot at Success

 Expect 12 to 18 months.
 Sometimes longer.
 I have seen cases drag on for two years.

-Your request needs to be comprehensive.
+Your request to the minister needs to be comprehensive.
+In some cases, the assistant minister may also consider intervention requests.
 This is not a one-page letter.
 You need:

 • New information about protection claims if that is relevant to your case